Do you want to sleep like a baby? Improve your sleep quality by incorporating these 15 foods that help you sleep through the night.

 This New Zealand fruit is rich in antioxidants, folate, carotenoids, vitamins C and E. But the presence of serotonin which is driven by tryptophan makes it a sleep-inducing food.

-Chamomile Tea, nicknamed “Sleep Tea” is the more effective tea in all kind of sleep induce teas that help you sleep fast and better.
+Chamomile Tea, nicknamed “Sleep Tea” is the more effective tea in all kinds of sleep induce teas that help you sleep fast and better.

 This sleep tea is also known for its anti-inflammatory and anti-anxiety properties.
 Obviously, this tea is good for a night of deep and restful sleep, but it can also enough to make your upset tummy happy again.